makerdao/community/governance/votes/Executive vote - October 17, 2024.md

 - **Authorization**: [$link_to_approval]()
 - **Proposal**: [Forum post](https://forum.sky.money/t/2024-10-17-expected-executive-contents-rwa-vault-changes/25323)

-If this executive proposal passes, then the following Debt Ceiling changes for the now deprecated Monetalis vaults will be carried out.
+If this executive proposal passes, then the following Debt Ceiling changes for the now deprecated RWA Vaults operated by Monetalis will be carried out.

 #### Monetalis Clydesdale (RWA007-A)